cariad/wev/docs/plugins/wev-echo.md

 - `~/code` for personal projects.
 - `~/client-foo` for client _foo_'s projects.

-Both of these projects use Amazon Web Services, and you use the `aws` application daily whther you're working on personal or client projects.
+Both of these projects use Amazon Web Services, and you use the `aws` application daily whether you're working on personal or client projects.

 You have AWS named profiles set up for each of these areas: